Bond Hearings in South Carolina

 If possible, it is important to retain an attorney prior to your bond hearing.
 An attorney can ensure you understand the bond process and advocate on your behalf at the hearing.
 Having an attorney to represent your rights can help you receive a fair bond.

 Personal Recognizance Bond (“PR Bond”):

 - No money is needed to bond out of jail if a PR Bond is set.
-However, with this particular bond you are ensuring the judge upon your release that you will show up for any future court dates and you are also acknowledging a debt to the court equal to the total amount of the bond.
+However, with this particular bond you are ensuring the judge upon your release that you will show up for any future court dates and you are also acknowledging a debt to the court equal to the total amount of the bond if you fail to appear in court.
 If the conditions of the bond are broken, your bond could be revoked and you could be returned to jail owing the full debt to the court.